laravel/docs/encryption.md

 #### Encrypting A Value

 You may encrypt a value using the `Crypt` [facade](/docs/{{version}}/facades).
-All encrypted values are encrypted using the OpenSSL and the `AES-256-CBC` cipher.
+All encrypted values are encrypted using OpenSSL and the `AES-256-CBC` cipher.
 Furthermore, all encrypted values are signed with a message authentication code (MAC) to detect any modifications to the encrypted string.

 For example, we may use the `encrypt` method to encrypt a secret and store it on an [Eloquent model](/docs/{{version}}/eloquent):